Yau Ma Tei Police Station

-Yau Ma Tei Police Station is a police station in Yau Ma Tei, Kowloon, Hong Kong.
+Yau Ma Tei Police Station is a former police station in Yau Ma Tei, Kowloon, Hong Kong.
 Its buildings at No. 627 Canton Road, at the junction of Public Square Street, were erected in 1922 after relocation from the junction of Public Square Street and Shanghai Street.

 The station closed on 22 May 2016 (except for the reporting centre, which will remain open to the public).
 A new station of the same name opened on that date at No. 3 Yau Cheung Road.

 History

 Yau Ma Tei Police Station was built in 1922.
 Additions were made after World War II, including a 1957 extension wing to serve as barracks and an accommodation block, to the west of the existing station.
 During the 1966 riots, the police station was attacked by a mob but the police managed to suppress it rapidly.